WebClub-NITK/DSC-NITK-Recruitments-2020/README.md

 1. Candidates can choose to take up any number of tasks.
 	* There is **no limit** to the number of candidates that can apply for a task.
 	* It is recommended to take up additional tasks only after **succesful completion** of the first task.
- 	* Candidates can pair up to complete tasks that are labelled as **hard**.
+ 	* Candidates can optionally pair up to complete tasks that are labelled as **hard**.
 However if selected, the interviews will be taken individually.
 	* Feel free to the contact the mentor for clarifications regarding a task to help judge the difficulty level.
 3. After selection of a task by candidates, they should create a **private GitHub repository** and add the mentor as a collaborator.
 	* If you are working on multiple tasks, create **separate folders** for each task in the **same repository**.